New Breast Implants vs. Fat Grafting: Which Is Right for You?

 Dr Bernard Beldholm

 Breast implants eventually need replacing.
 Perhaps you have thought about removing breast implants and having fat grafting instead.
-Is it possible?
-Yes, in some cases.
-Today, we will talk about some factors you’ll need to consider.
-This will help you decide if new breast implants or breast fat transfer is right for you.
+The good news is, it’s possible, in most cases.
+In today’s blog, I will review some factors you’ll need to consider when deciding whether to go with new breast implants or breast fat transfer.

 Book your appointment online now